Constantine Karayannopoulos, Chairman of the Board

 Constantine Karayannopoulos is Chairman of the Molycorp Board of Directors.
 In addition to starting his service as the Board’s Vice Chair in June 2012, he served as interim President and Chief Executive Officer of Molycorp from December 2012 until December 2013.
 Prior to Molycorp’s acquisition of Neo Material Technologies in 2012, he was President and Chief Executive Officer of Neo Material Technologies, a position he held since 2005.
 Prior to that, Mr. Karayannopoulos served as Executive Vice President and Chief Operating Officer of Neo Materials, in addition to serving as Vice President and General Manager of Neo’s rare earths business unit and as Vice-President, Sales.
 Before joining Neo Materials, Mr. Karayannopoulos was Manager, Business Development, for Praxair Canada Inc., and managed their new business acquisition efforts in Eastern Canada, as well as their commercial development activities in the Chemical, Petrochemical and Refining industries across Canada.
 From 1986 to 1994, he was in the Linde Division of Union Carbide Canada (now, Praxair Canada Inc.) as a Market Development Specialist, assuming successively more senior roles.
 Mr. Karayannopoulos is a Director of the Canada China Business Council, a Director of Lithium Americas Corp., and is a member of the Advisory Board at the University of Toronto’s Department of Chemical Engineering and Applied Chemistry.
 A professional engineer, he holds Bachelor and Master of Applied Science degrees in Chemical Engineering from the University of Toronto.

-Mr. Russell D. Ball is a Director of Molycorp.
+Mr. Russell Ball is a Director of Molycorp.
 Mr. Ball serves as Executive Vice President, Capital Management, for Goldcorp, Inc. Previously, he served as Chief Financial Officer and Executive Vice President of Newmont Mining Corporation.
-Before becoming CFO at Newmont, Mr. Ball held a variety of senior positions there, including vice president and controller from 2004 until 2007.
-Mr. Ball is both a chartered accountant in South Africa and a certified public accountant in the United States.
-Mr. Ball brings a unique and important understanding of finance and accounting in the international mining industry to board of directors.
+Before becoming CFO at Newmont, Mr. Ball held a variety of senior positions there, including Vice President and Controller from 2004 until 2007.
+Mr. Ball is both a Chartered Accountant in South Africa and a Certified Public Accountant in the United States.
+Mr. Ball brings a unique and important understanding of finance and accounting in the international mining industry to the board of directors.

-Geoff Bedford is a Director and Molycorp’s President and Chief Executive Officer.
-Prior to both roles, he served as the Company’s Executive Vice President and Chief Operating Officer, which followed his role as Executive Vice President of Molycorp’s Rare Earths and Magnetics segment.
+Geoff Bedford became Molycorp’s President and Chief Executive Officer and a Board Director in December 2013.
+Previously, he served as Executive Vice President and Chief Operating Officer for Molycorp, which followed his role as Executive Vice President of Molycorp’s Rare Earths and Magnetics segment.
 Mr. Bedford served as Executive Vice President and Chief Operating Officer of Neo Material Technologies until Molycorp acquired Neo Materials in June 2012.
 Prior to that, he served as Executive Vice President of the Performance Materials Division of Neo Materials from 2005 to 2011, and as Executive Vice President, Finance, and Chief Financial Officer, from 1999 to 2005.
 Before joining Neo Materials, Mr. Bedford held successively senior financial positions with The Woodbridge Group and Champion Road Machinery.
 He began his professional career with Price Waterhouse and has a broad range of operating, management and financial experience.
-He is a Canadian Chartered Accountant holding a Bachelor of Science degree from the University of Western Ontario and a Masters of Business and Administration from Northwestern University, and is a graduate of the Kellogg-Schulich Executive Masters of Business Administration program.
+He is a Canadian Chartered Accountant holding a Bachelor of Science degree from the University of Western Ontario and a Masters of Business and Administration from Northwestern University through the Kellogg-Schulich Executive Masters of Business Administration program.

 John Graell Moore

-John Graell Moore is a Director of Molycorp, Inc. His professional career started in a consulting company, INECON, in Santiago, Chile.
-In 1980, along with other businessmen, Mr. Graell created DICOM, a Chilean company dedicated to provide sources of consumer and commercial data.
+John Graell Moore is a Director of Molycorp, Inc. In 1980, along with other businessmen, Mr. Graell created DICOM, a Chilean company dedicated to provide sources of consumer and commercial data.
 From 1982-1985, Mr. Graell administered Compañía General de Fuerza Eléctrica (CONAFE), an electricity generator and distributor in Valparaíso, Chile.
 In 1986, Mr. Graell became General Manager of Carburo y Metalurgia S.A, a ferroalloy producer in San Bernardo, Chile.
 He joined Molibdenos y Metales S.A. in 1992 as General Manager and became Molymet’s CEO in 2004.
 He served as the President of the International Molybdenum Association (IMOA) from 2001 through 2005.
-Mr. Graell is chairman of the Board of Directors of Molymex, Chemiemetall, Carbomet Industrial S.A.,Carbomet Energía S.A.
-Inmobiliaria San Bernardo S.A., Molymet Corporation, Sadaci N.V. and Strategic Metals B.V.
-He also is member of the board and has proprietary interests in companies of the consulting, construction, wine and agriculture areas.
-Mr. Graell holds a degree in Industrial Engineering from Universidad de Chile.
-He is an avid golfer.

 Charles R. Henry is a Director of Molycorp.
 Mr. Henry is currently the president of CRH, Inc., a consulting firm specializing in government and defense organizational and acquisition issues; he has been associated with CRH since its formation in 1993.
+In 2012, he was appointed by the U.S. Secretary of the Army to serve on the Army science board.
 In 1990, he received charter from the Bush Administration to reorganize Department of Defense Contract Administration.
 He led a successful consolidation team and consolidated the defense industry’s approximately $780B contracts organization while reducing overall contract management cost by $500M from pre-consolidation annual costs.
 In 1996, he authored a book on leadership and management that detailed effective organizational changes in fast-moving environments.
 From 1997-2001, he lead an Environmental Engineering company in California, and from 2001-2003 he was appointed by a Presidential-appointed board to organize and lead the congressionally chartered “Veterans Corporation,” a non-profit designed to promote entrepreneurial activities of veterans.
 From 2005 to 2007, Mr. Henry was the chief operating officer of CEG Company, a producer of wiring harnesses for military vehicles.
 He has served on the board of directors of Gaming Partners International, a gaming products company, since June 2006.
 Mr. Henry is a retired two-star general who served 32 years in the U.S. Army.
 With his background in management, Mr. Henry brings organizational acumen to the Molycorp board of directors.

 James J. Jackson